-- 1. Be sure that the WLAN device is on. - 2.
-On the taskbar, right-click the network status icon, and then connect to one of the available networks.
+- Be sure that the WLAN device is on. - On the taskbar, select the network status icon, and then connect to one of the available networks.

 If the WLAN is a security-enabled WLAN, you are prompted to enter a security code.
 Enter the code, and then select Next to complete the connection.